hyperledger/fabric/docs/source/build_network.rst

-    -d <delay> - delay duration in seconds (defaults to 3)" -f <docker-compose-file> - specify which docker-compose file use (defaults to docker-compose-cli.yaml)" -s <dbtype> - the database backend to use: goleveldb (default) or couchdb" -l <language> - the chaincode language: golang (default), node, or java" -a - launch certificate authorities (no certificate authorities are launched by default) -n - do not deploy chaincode (abstore chaincode is deployed by default) -i <imagetag> - the tag to be used to launch the network (defaults to \"latest\")"
+    -d <delay> - delay duration in seconds (defaults to 3)" -f <docker-compose-file> - specify which docker-compose file use (defaults to docker-compose-cli.yaml)" -s <dbtype> - the database backend to use: goleveldb (default) or couchdb" -l <language> - the chaincode language: golang (default), javascript, or java" -a - launch certificate authorities (no certificate authorities are launched by default) -n - do not deploy chaincode (abstore chaincode is deployed by default) -i <imagetag> - the tag to be used to launch the network (defaults to \"latest\")"